petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/process.md

 ## Processes
 There are long running tasks in the Slamby API.
-These requests are served in async way.
-These methods returns with `HTTP/1.1 202 ACCEPTED`and with a Process object.
+These requests are served in an async way.
+These methods return with `HTTP/1.1 202 ACCEPTED`and with a Process object.

 > **Tip:** You can cancel a process anytime during its progress

-### Get Process information
+### Get-Process information
 Get a process by its Id.

 *Example REQUEST*